PeterEriksson/dugb-3/README.md

 # 🎮 Social media app for Warzone gamers

-Full-stack web app for Call of Duty gamers.
-Design is inspired by Twitter.
-Welcome to your other home from Caldera/Verdansk.
-Post your thoughts, rank your teammates, view satistics + more.

 Created as a hobby project for educational purposes only.
 This app is not affiliated with, endorsed by, or associated with Call of Duty or Activision."

 If you like it, please drop a star 🙂